ardura/Actuate/README.md

 ## Features
-- Two SVF Filters or Tilt inspired filters that can be parallel, serial, or bypassed with ADSR Envelopes
+- Two SVF Filters, a VCF inspired filter, and Tilt inspired filters that can be parallel, serial, or bypassed with ADSR Envelopes
 - 12 Oscillator shapes
-- 7 Filter resonance approximations for different sweeps
+- 7 Filter resonance approximations for different sweeps in SVF filters
-- 9 Different FX for post processing
+- 10 Different FX for post processing
 - 3 LFO controllers
 - 4 Modulators that can be linked to multiple things
 - Sampler with pitch shifting or resample stretching